Skift Take

 Have a confidential tip for Skift?
 Get in touch

-Tags: in-flight, livery, twa
+Tags: livery, passenger experience, twa

 Photo credit: Braniff turned livery to art, commissioning limited edition designs by renowned american modern artist Alexander Calder.
 Wikimedia Commons